TrueAndTrue/nhl-stats/README.md

 ## Installation and Setup

-- Clone the repo
+Clone the repo, then run:

-- Run:
 ```sh
 npm install
 ```